-10.2.1 Basic setup
+10.2.1 Basic settings

-Menu/Setup/General settings Function Options Info Temperature unit Selection C K Factory setting C Current output range Selection • 020 mA • 420 mA Factory setting 420 mA In accordance with Namur NE43, the linear range is from 3.8 to 20.5 mA (420 mA) or from 0 to 20.5 mA (020 mA).
+Menu/Setup/General settings Function Options Info Temperature unit Selection • °C • °F • K Factory setting °C Current output range Selection • 020 mA • 420 mA Factory setting 420 mA In accordance with NAMUR NE43, the linear range is 3.8 to 20.5 mA ( 420 mA ) or 0 to 20.5 mA ( 020 mA ).
 If the range is exceeded or undershot, the current value stops at the range limit and a diagnostic message (460 or 461) is output.
 Failure current 0.0 to 23.0 mA The function meets NAMUR NE43.
-Factory setting 22.5 mA ➤ Set the current value that should be output at the current outputs in the event of an error.
+Factory setting 22.5 mA Set the current value that should be output at the current outputs in the event of an error.
 The value for Failure current should be outside the measuring range.
-If you decided that your Current output range = 020 mA you should set an error current between 20.1 and 23 mA.
-If the Current output range = 420 mA you could also define a value < 4 mA as the error current.
-The device allows an error current within the measuring range.
-In such instances pay attention to any effects this may have on your process.
+If you have selected Current output range = 020 mA , you should set a fault current between 20.1 and 23 mA.
+If Current output range = 420 mA is selected, you could also define a value of < 4 mA as a fault current.
+The device allows a fault current within the measuring range.
+In such instances, pay attention to any effects this may have on your process.
 Alarm delay 0 to 9999 s The software displays only the errors that are Factory setting 0 s present longer than the set delay time.
-This makes it possible to suppress messages that only occur briefly and are caused by normal process-specific fluctuations.
-Device hold Selection Disabled Enabled Factory setting You can enable an immediate, general hold (for sensors) here.
-The function acts in the same way as the HOLD soft key in the screens.
-Disabled
+This makes it possible to suppress messages that c occur briefly and are caused by normal proces specific fluctuations.
+Device hold Selection Disabled Enabled Factory setting Disabled You can enable an immediate, general hold (for sensors) here.
+The function acts in the same way as the HOLD softkey in the measuring screens.
+L l